Tbaosman/hosted_bitcoin_predictor/README.md

 ### 4. Update data and run the application

 python update_data.py
-python app.py

-# after run python update_date.py
+## after run python update_date.py, the following shoud be apearded in the terminal
 #### 🚀 BITCOIN PREDICTOR - DATA UPDATE TOOL

 ============================================================